 Barton Highway safety works

-The Australian Government is currently funding a package of safety works on the Barton Highway.
+Australian Government funding has enabled a package of safety works on the Barton Highway.

 Work also finished in November 2015 on a $1.2 million project to improve safety at the Euroka Avenue intersection with the Barton Highway.

 Work included widening the shoulder on the northbound lane, building new designated turning lanes into Euroka Avenue and some vegetation removal to improve sight distance.

 A $4.5 million project to realign a curve on the Barton Highway just south of Murrumbateman Road and build a turning lane for vehicles turning right into Murrumbateman Road was completed in May 2014.